 When you are trying to stop your forklift, the following are the recommended steps that you should follow;

 - When you are planning to stop your forklift, we recommend you apply its brake slowly.

 On the other hand, if you are going to stop your forklift to park it in a particular area, below are the recommendations that you should follow;

 Parking the Forklift

-When you park a forklift, there are still possibilities that it might give some hazards to the operator or the driver of the forklift as well as to the other workers.
+When you park a forklift, there are still possibilities that it might give some hazards to the operator or the driver of the forklift and the other workers.
 The following hazards are;

 - The chance that the parked forklift will move

-- The chance that the forklift that was parked wrongly might result to struck objects as well as people
+- The chance that the forklift that was parked wrongly might result in struck objects as well as people

-- If you are going to park your forklift on a grade, make sure that you will put some blocking materials behind its wheels
+- If you are going to park your forklift on a grade, make sure you will put some blocking materials behind its wheels.

 - When the forklift is already parked, check its parking brake